tdooms/bilinear-interp/writeup.md

 - The mathematical properties of a bilinear map are comparable to ordinary (scalar) multiplication.
 Multiplication takes in two numbers and returns another and each of the inputs is linear if we freeze the other.

 Importantly, while bilinear maps are linear to their inputs if the other is frozen, it is not linear in general.
 For instance, scalar multiplication is quadratic ($s(x, x) = x^2$).
-That said, let's get a bit into the weeds of the maths behind bilinear layers.
-A linear map $m$ satisfies the following properties:
+That said, let's get a bit into the weeds of the maths behind bilinear maps.
+Let's refresh the properties of a linear map $m$:
 $$m(\vec{u} + \vec{v}) = m(\vec{u}) + m(\vec{v})$$
 $$m(\lambda \vec{u}) = \lambda m(\vec{u})$$
 Where $\vec{u}$ and $\vec{v}$ are arbitrary vectors and $\lambda$ a scalar.
 These properties should feel quite natural, intuitively, it is possible to "pull out" any term out of the map.
 These maps mostly operate like normal numbers that everyone is used to work with.
 In contrast a bilinear map has the slightly more complicated constraints.